 VW – He considered himself a groundbreaking modernist, but he was a charlatan.
 He had no vision, really.
 Just those gruesome war stories and his bragging about shooting helpless animals.

 GF – (I bit my lip, trying not to smile at the critique of indulgence that followed.
 I asked for more tea.
 The brownies were making me thirsty.
 Returning with a fresh, pungent plate of brownies to accompany the tea, she looked at me oddly.)

 VW – What is that in your lap?
 Some new typewriter?

 GF – A laptop computer, Ms. Woolf.
 It’s a handy writer’s tool.

 She had me bring the device to her dining table, lit a lamp, and had me explain its workings.
 We talked on and on about many things, but even now I can make little sense of my notes.
 At one point she tilted my screen to a favorable position for her viewing and called what I’d written stream of consciousness.
 I knew she was teasing, and we had many fine laughs about it.

-Visit my website here.
+Visit our website here, where you’ll find more on books and media.
 There’s also a Facebook fan page if you can find it.
-On both you’ll find more on ideas and events that matter to me — and possibly to you.
+On both you’ll discover more on ideas and events that matter to us — and possibly to you.